nielsdelestinne/proto/README.md

 ### Questions

 Open questions:
-- [x] How about different encodings & compression: GZIP
 - [ ] What about size & speed compared with json, can we make a different employment-service-json?
-- [ ] What about a consumer module (payroll)?

 ### Extending a Protocol buffer